samvera/hyrax/README.md

 You may also require [ghostscript](http://www.ghostscript.com/) if it does not come with your compiled version LibreOffice. `brew install ghostscript` should resolve the dependency on a mac.

 **NOTE**: Derivatives are served from the filesystem in Hyrax.

+### Transcoding

+Hyrax includes support for transcoding audio and video files with ffmpeg > 1.0 installed.

+On OSX, you can use homebrew:

+`brew install ffmpeg --with-fdk-aac --with-libvpx --with-libvorbis`

+Otherwise, to compile ffmpeg yourself, see the [ffmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide).

 ## Environments